sosy-lab/cpachecker/doc/Developing.md

    to a new development version, which is the next possible version number with the suffix `-svn`.
-   For example, if `1.9` was just released, the next possible version is `1.9.0` and the new development version should be `1.9.0-svn`.
+   For example, if `1.9` was just released, the next possible version is `1.9.1` and the new development version should be `1.9.1-svn`.

 Release Tagging
 ---------------

-We use the following schema to construct tags for CPAchecker releases (from `cpachecker-1.7` onwards, older tags might be inconsistent).
+We use the following schema to construct tags for CPAchecker releases.

 - `X.Y` is to be used as version for the major release in year `20XY`.
-  (There should be exactly one CPAchecker release every year.)
+  There should be exactly one major CPAchecker release every year.
+- `X.Y.z` should be used for (minor) feature releases.
-- `X.Y.z-<label>` is to be used for a minor release, where
+- `X.Y.z-<component-version>` (old) or `X.Y-<component-version>` (new) should be used for (minor) component releases.
-  - `X.Y` is the last major release that already exists and that the minor release builds on,
-  - `z` is the number of full months since release `X.Y`, taking the date of the commit that the tag points to, and
-  - `<label>` is a label that gives a hint on a special purpose for the release.
 - Examples:
   - `cpachecker-1.9` is the major release in the year 2019.
-  - `cpachecker-1.7.11-svcomp19` is a minor release after major release `1.7`, which points to a commit that was made 11 months later, for the purpose of tagging the version submitted to SV-COMP 2019.
+  - `cpachecker-1.6.1` is a (minor) feature release after major release `1.6`.
-  - `cpachecker-1.7.7-ase18-symExec` is a minor release after major release `1.7`, which points to a commit that was made 7 months later, for the purpose of tagging the version used for the ASE 2018 paper on Symbolic Execution.
+  - `cpachecker-1.7.11-svcomp19` is a minor release after major release `1.7` for the purpose of tagging the version submitted to SV-COMP 2019.
-  - `cpachecker-1.4.2-slicedPathPrefixes` is a minor release after major release `1.4`, which points to a commit that was made 2 months later, for the purpose of tagging the version used for the paper on Sliced Path Prefixes.
+  - `cpachecker-1.8-coveritest-sttt` is a (minor) component release after major release `1.8` for the purpose of tagging the component version used for the STTT paper on CoVeriTest.
-- Invariant: For two tags `X1.Y1.z1` and `X2.Y2.z2` the following holds:
+- Invariant: For two tags with prefixes `X1.Y1` and `X2.Y2` the following holds:
-    If `(X1, Y1, z1) < (X2, Y2, z2)` using the numerical tuple order,
+    If `(X1, Y1) < (X2, Y2)` using the numerical tuple order,
-    then `X1.Y1.z1` points to an older commit than `X2.Y2.z2`.
+    then `X1.Y1` points to an older commit than `X2.Y2`.